TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 The application is built automatically in the background when you make changes.
 If build fails for some reason, you should see errors on your command line console.
 Note that you should also install eslint and prettier plugins to your code editor.
 This way you see linting errors directly in your editor, and code will be formatted automatically according to predefined rules.

 You can debug the implementation with your web browser.
 [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) is a set of web developer tools built directly into the Google Chrome browser.
 Other web browsers include similar tools also.
 These tools let you examine generated HTML, change CSS styles directly in browser, and debug implementation by setting breakpoints and executing code line by line in browser.
 Note that you can find source code of your UI implementation under the webpack folder: **Chrome DevTools** -> **Sources tab** -> **webpack://** -> **.** -> **src**.
-See [appendix A](a-technology-tutorials.md#react) for some additional browser extensions that might also be useful.
+See [appendix A](a-technology-tutorials.md#browser-extensions) for some additional browser extensions that might also be useful.

+### TODO add a npm library

+TODO: add new npm library and install it without running `start --clean`

 ### 2.3.
 Commit and push changes to git